sargeschultz11/ContactSync/README.md

 4. Copy the Object ID - you'll need this to assign API permissions

 ### 2. Assign API Permissions to Managed Identity
-1. Import the `Add-GraphPermissions.ps1` script into your Azure environment
+1. Run the `Add-GraphPermissions.ps1` script from a local machine with an account with gloab admin permissions
 2. Run the script with the Object ID from your Automation Account's Managed Identity:
    ```powershell
    .\Add-GraphPermissions.ps1 -AutomationMSI_ID "<Your-Automation-Account-MSI-Object-ID>"
    ```
-   Or you can use the script as an Azure Automation runbook:
-   - Import `Add-GraphPermissions.ps1` as a runbook
-   - Update the parameter value with your MSI Object ID
-   - Run the runbook manually
-   - Check the output to ensure permissions were assigned successfully

 ### 3. Create a Security Group
 1. Create a security group in Microsoft 365 containing users who should receive contacts